Design Practice (TART/ARTS) 3 credits

-This course gives students the opportunity to get their hands dirty designing and building performance elements such as masks, puppets, properties, costumes or scenic elements intended for use on stage in a dell’Arte production or showcase.
+This course gives students the opportunity to work hands-on, designing and building performance elements such as masks, puppets, properties, costumes or scenic elements intended for use on stage in a dell’Arte production or showcase.
 Emphasis is given to working directly with project materials and objects that will appear on stage.
 Students learn craft traditions and have the opportunity for individual artistic exploration.
 Additionally, students will work collaboratively with directors and performers in the development of their projects for use on the stage, gaining a deeper understanding of the real-world skills required to collaborate on a theatrical production.

-Fast and Furious: Social Change & the Avant Guard (LBST i31) 3 credits
+Fast and Furious: Social Change & the Avant Garde (LBST i31) 3 credits

 Italian Language: Beginner or Intermediate 3 credits (ITAL i10/i11) 3 credits